PrompTheory/Prompt-Engineering/README.md

 #
 SYNTAX GUIDE
     {{description}} - Change in the Prompt:
-    [] - modulators,options: like weapon attachments as you gently guide the output
+    [] - modulators,options: like weapon attachments as you gently guide the output given base models across the tradewinds

 # Quick Links